jfcross4/stats/kaggle_lab.md

 * Step 8: Try plotting your data!

-Take a look at the code from your [census plotting lab](https://github.com/professorkalim/stats22-23/blob/cross/census_plotting.md).
+Take a look at the code from your [Wrangling and Plotting Movie Data lab](https://github.com/jfcross4/stats/blob/master/lab4_wrangling_movies.md).

 You can start by making a univariate plot, either a bar plot for a categorical variables or a histogram for a numeric/continuous variable.